 The concept almost takes a “thumbnails for web search” approach to search results and isn’t a new idea.
 You could previously get a Firefox plug in called “Search Preview” which is still being used as part of the search result based application in cases where a page preview hasn’t been stored when Google has crawled the page.

 Instant Previews add much more dimension to searching, web design and search engine optimisation for users and SEOs.
 Typically you would see a Title, URL and a snippet which was often a carefully crafted meta description but now Google has moved the bar again – positively I think – by giving image based results and “text call-outs” for you to base your search decision on.
-Text Call Outs are highlighted portions of content that help link in results with your search terms and help you better determine the pages relevance to your search.
+Text Call Outs are highlighted portions of content that help link in results with your search terms and help you better determine the relevance of the pages to your search.

 To view “Instant Preview” just click on the magnifying glass icon to the top right of the search results.
 Once switched on you can roll over each search result to display the landing page and in some cases handy text call-outs.